 - LITS 3311, Children’s Literature (for Elementary Education) or one course on Shakespeare (for Secondary Education)

 - LITS 2030, English Grammar, or LITS 2031, The English Language

-Chances are, if you are an English major or if you have thought of becoming one, you’ve been asked, “So you want to teach?”
-While it is true that some English majors do end up becoming teachers and professors, the English degree is dynamic.
-By honing their communicative, creative, critical, and expressive skills, English majors are well-suited to pursue a wide variety of careers not just in the classroom, but also in business, politics, creative arts, and even sciences.
+Chances are, if you are an Literature major or if you have thought of becoming one, you’ve been asked, “So you want to teach?”
+While it is true that some Literature majors do end up becoming teachers and professors, the English degree is dynamic.
+By honing their communicative, creative, critical, and expressive skills, Literature majors are well-suited to pursue a wide variety of careers not just in the classroom, but also in business, politics, creative arts, and even sciences.